-Guide to Using CLI Proxy API to Optimize AI Usage Costs
+Using CLI Proxy API to Optimize AI Costs and Integrations

-The current issue is that many providers such as Google, OpenAI, and Claude separate regular subscription plans from API calls, especially calls via CLI tools (using AI from the terminal).
-This leads to a situation where you cannot really optimize your monthly spending across all your different tasks.
-This project was created to help solve that problem by simulating an environment so you can forward all requests—whether from the CLI or from an API (such as n8n)—through your own account to take full advantage of the plan you have purchased.
+The current issue is that many providers like Google, OpenAI, and Claude separate regular subscription plans from API calls, especially calls via CLI tools (using AI in the terminal).
+This means you cannot truly optimize the monthly cost you pay for all your different tasks.
+This project was created to help solve that problem by simulating an environment so you can forward all requests, whether from CLI or from API (such as n8n), through your account to make full use of the plan you have purchased.

 What is CLI Proxy API?